Have you smelt pork chops cooking on a BBQ, only to be served something that resembles the sole of a shoe when trying to chew it?

 Place the chunk of apple wood on the cooking rack just above the lit briquettes.

-Smoking the chops
+Smoking pork chops

 Once you have added the charcoal and smoke wood, place the lid back on with the lid vent directly over the cooler zone (the opposite side the briquettes are) and open all the vents.
 This will help draw the heat over the entire grill.

-Place the seasoned chops on the cooler zone and put the lid back on, remember to keep the lid vent directly over the meat, this will help draw the heat directly over the chops.
+Place the seasoned pork chops on the cooler zone and put the lid back on, remember to keep the lid vent directly over the meat, this will help draw the heat directly over the chops.

 The foil package is for the apple sauce I’m making, if you want to make that to there are steps further down the page.